What to do on Gili Air and the Gili Islands

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

 We have a somewhat ratty bamboo bungalow on stilts.
 With wifi in the bungalow.
 For 200,000 IDR per night.
 Including breakfast.
+We got here on the slowboat from Lombok, there’s more on that trip here.

-There’s major gaps between the floor boards, a mosquito net that we immediately dismantle and replace with our own, an attached “bathroom”, a light, a table, a table based fan and a deck on which we can sit and watch the family sweep the dust around or lie in the hammock.
+There’s major gaps between the floor boards, a mosquito net that we immediately dismantle and replace with our own, an attached “bathroom”, a light, a table, a table-based fan and a deck on which we can sit and watch the family sweep the dust around or lie in the hammock.

 The mattress is the saggiest I’ve been on in months.
 But there’s power – a three way adapter anyways.